sav-che/TL-2/Authors/Seubert, Moritz August {std. Seub.}.md

-> [!cite] BHL link: this entry starts at [page 535](https://www.biodiversitylibrary.org/item/104077#page/549/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 535](https://www.biodiversitylibrary.org/page/33333674) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Seubert, Moritz August (1818-1878), German (Baden) botanist at Karlsruhe; studied medicine at Heidelberg and natural sciences at Bonn; Dr. phil.
 Bonn 1841; habil. ib.
-1843; professor of botany and zoology and director of the natural history museum of the Karlsruhe Polytechnic; Hofrath (Baden) 1877. (*Seub.*).
+1843; professor of botany and zoology and director of the natural history museum of the Karlsruhe Polytechnic; Hofrath (Baden) 1877.
+**Abbreviated name**: *Seub.*

 #### Herbarium and types